AngryMaciek/angry-moran-simulator/documentation.md

 DeathPayoffMatrix # payoff matrix based on which individuals' Death Fitness is calculated.
 Used for the roulette-based selection of an individual to die
 ```

-Both individuals' selection for reproduction and death are proportional to individuals' fitnesses calculated based on two separate payoffs matrices (Birth/Death).
+Both individuals' selection for reproduction and death are proportional to individuals' fitnesses calculated based on two separate payoff matrices (Birth/Death).
 For a *random* selection please provide a `numpy` array composed entirely of single values.
+**Payoffs always need to be non-negative**

 Example of creating a *MoranProcess* instance:
 (assuming working in an environment where the package is installed)